Twitter says it's testing edit button, day after Musk poll

 Letting powerful Twitter users edit their tweets means they would not be historical statements anymore, Grygiel said.
 “We need to think about what the implications are, what these tweets are, who has power.”

+The company acknowledged those concerns Tuesday evening.
+Sullivan, tweeted, “Without things like time limits, controls, and transparency about what has been edited, Edit could be misused to alter the record of the public conversation.
+Protecting the integrity of that public conversation is our top priority when we approach this work.”

-Musk said that a related proposal for a post-publication edit window of a few minutes “ sounds reasonable.”
+Musk, too, had said that a proposal for a post-publication edit window of a few minutes “ sounds reasonable.”

 Musk is someone who could seemingly use an edit button.
 His tweet about taking Tesla private at $420 per share, when funding was not secured, led to a $40 million SEC settlement and a requirement that Musk’s tweets be approved by a corporate lawyer.
 Musk is still embroiled in a fight over that settlement.